 Note: This program requires students to obtain 480 hours of direct work experience with children 5 years old or younger while enrolled in the program to be awarded the Early Childhood Professional Certificate (ECPC).
-See the Early Childhood Professional Certificate (ECPC) Program Guidelines more information.

-Note: Upon completion of all DCF 40-hour Introductory Child Care Training Coursework, students can begin earning direct work experience hours with children five (5) years old or younger.
-To offer and teach the 40-hour Introductory Child Care Training, schools must be obtain approval from the local DCF Child Care Training Coordinators Agency and the instructor must meet the trainer requirements established by DCF.
+Note: Upon completion of all DCF 40-hour Introductory Childcare Training Coursework, students can begin earning direct work experience hours with children five (5) years old or younger.
+To offer and teach the 40-hour Introductory Childcare Training, schools must be obtain approval from the local DCF Childcare Training Coordinators Agency and the instructor must meet the trainer requirements established by DCF.
 All regulatory requirements for the program are included in the Early Childhood Professional Certificate (ECPC) Program Guidelines.

-This program is approved by the Florida Department of Children and Families (DCF) as meeting the training requirements for child care personnel/preschool teachers, 65C-22.001(6).
+The Florida Department of Children and Families (DCF) approve this program as meeting the training requirements for childcare personnel/ preschool teachers, 65C-22.001(6).
 Students who complete all courses in this program and meet additional requirements, including the 480-hour work experience requirement, can be awarded the Florida Department of Education (DOE), Early Childhood Professional Certificate (ECPC) and will be eligible for a DCF Staff Credential. \\\The regulatory requirements that must be met to offer and teach this program are included in the Early Childhood Professional Certificate (ECPC) Program Guidelines.